BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Don't try to steer the river. – Deepak Chopra
+ No problem can be solved from the same level of consciousness that created it. – Albert Einstein